 After a brief introductory stage the player is shown an outer space area where one must overcome different stages multiple times to unveil new paths and bosses.
 Once all the required bosses have been beaten, the final boss Odin may be faced.

 Once a stage is failed or completed, a list of stats appears including a high score for the level.
 I didn’t pay much attention to it but it’s nice to see progress made after replaying stages.
 This will bring the player to the shop for ship upgrades!
 This RPG element is fun but usually gets some flack as the player could farm and exploit it, but I didn’t feel that it was necessary.
-Difficulty increases with each stage, enemies and bosses alike require more bullets but upgrades guns will result from every boss defeated.
+Difficulty increases with each stage, enemies and bosses alike require more bullets but upgraded guns will result from every boss you defeat.

 The gameplay loop is fun!